 By Air

-The nearest airport is Jolly Grant Airport, Dehradun, which lies 60 km from Mussoorie.
-The journey will take you approximately 2 hours of driving time, and you can even book cabs online.
-As of 2026, regular flights operate from Delhi to Dehradun via Air India, IndiGo, SpiceJet, and Vistara, with a flight duration of approximately 1 hour.
-From Dehradun airport, it takes 40-50 minutes to reach Mussoorie.
+The nearest airport is Jolly Grant Airport, Dehradun, about 60 km from Mussoorie, roughly 2 hours of driving including the climb.
+As of 2026, Air India, IndiGo, SpiceJet, and Vistara run regular Delhi-Dehradun flights, with a flight duration of around 1 hour.
+From Dehradun airport, it typically takes 40-50 minutes to reach Mussoorie by prepaid cab.

 By Train